- Scientific name: Torpedo nobiliana

 - Description: Large ray with broad almost circular rounded body.
 Eyes are small with a pair of prominent spiracles just behind.
 Colour is olive green, brown to black, sometimes with purplish tinge.
 Skin is smooth and completely free of the small thorns and spines which are common to other ray species.
 There are two differently sized dorsal fins on the tail.
 Unusually for a ray its tail is not long and whip-like but instead ends in the type of tail common to most roundfish.
 Mouth is full of rows of small, sharp teeth.

 While there are around twenty ray species which are capable of giving an electric shock Torpedo nobiliana is the largest and the most powerful.
 It has a wide distribution, being found in warm and temperate waters off the coasts of North and South America, around Africa and throughout the Mediterranean.
-Despite many people seeing this species as exotic it is found in British waters to the south and the west of the British Isles with the western English Channel, Celtic sea and waters off the coast of Wales, Northern Ireland and the west coast of Scotland all being visited by the electric ray.
+Despite many people seeing this species as exotic it is found in British waters to the south and the west of the British Isles with the western English Channel, Celtic sea and waters off the coast of Wales, Northern Ireland and the west coast of Scotland all holding electric ray.

 Danger: High Voltage